How To Wholesale Real Estate In Pennsylvania: Step-By-Step (2024)Jan 16, 2024

 So, what do you do?

-You decide to wholesale it by going under contract in an off-market deal with Seller A and simultaneously look for a Buyer B to purchase your contract.
-Buyer B is willing to spend $225,000 on the property because they feel that is fair market value for the property.
+You decide to wholesale it by going under contract in an off-market deal with Seller A and simultaneously look for Buyer B to purchase your contract.
+Buyer B is willing to spend $225,000 on the property because they feel that is a fair market value for the property.
 You go under contract with Seller A for $200,000 and write up a short-term wholesale agreement - also known as a purchase and sales contract - with Buyer B whereby you assign the original contract to Buyer B.

-In the end, Buyer B gets the property they want at $225,000, Seller A get’s the $200,000 price they wanted, and you, Buyer A, didn’t put any money down and still netted a wholesale fee of $25,000.
+In the end, Buyer B gets the property they want at $225,000, Seller A gets the $200,000 price they wanted, and you, Buyer A, didn’t put any money down and still netted a wholesale fee of $25,000.

-And voila, with just a few calls, an exit strategy, and some grit and determination, you have managed to turn $0 in $25,000 overnight.
+And voila, with just a few calls, an exit strategy, and some grit and determination, you have managed to turn $0 into $25,000 overnight.
 You might not be a millionaire quite yet, but making $25,000 with just a little bit of hard work is nothing to be upset about.

 The question is, do these opportunities exist everywhere?
 They certainly exist in New York, New Jersey, and Delaware, but what about wholesaling in Pennsylvania?